blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 A "Komodo asset chain" is an independent blockchain that is based on Komodo technology and has the option of using Komodo's many services, including security and scalability.

+We use the term, "asset chain," because the coins in the blockchain are assets owned by you and your blockchain's users.

 The unique combination of technology in a Komodo asset chain grants businesses and developers an increased level of freedom.

-While creating and developing the asset chain does not require contact with or payment to the Komodo team, utilizing many of the related services does.
+While creating and developing the asset chain does not require contact with or payment to the Komodo team, utilizing many of our ancillary services does.

 Most importantly, an asset chain is not secure until it has received the Komodo connection to the Bitcoin hash rate (dPoW).
-Please reach out to our team whenever you are ready to enlist this and other services.
+Please reach out to our team whenever you are ready to enlist our services.

 For a full description of the nature of a Komodo asset chain, please ===link=== refer to our white paper.